 Beyond ensuring that the right risk management tools are in place, Reynolds understands that traveller trust also means having the right resources available.
 She’s building several resource pages on the company’s intranet that will act as a quick guide for current government and country guidelines, travel restrictions and safety precautions.
 These resources also include details about the safety standards at various hotel chains.
 On this, she said,

 ‘We want our travellers to feel confident knowing that they have enough knowledge to make informed decisions before travelling.’

-And the current situation highlights why EG’s goal of creating uniform corporate travel practices across the globe is important not just for efficiency, but also for safety.
-‘Making sure that our entire team, in every region, is using the same process on Egencia makes it possible to both manage travel policy and ensure traveller well-being.
-If someone books outside of Egencia, we don’t have the same visibility and we can’t communicate with them as efficiently’, shared Brumbeloe.
+And the current situation highlights why EG’s target of creating uniform corporate travel practices across the globe is important not just for efficiency, but also for safety.
+‘Making sure our entire team, in every region, is using the same process on Egencia makes it possible to both manage travel policy and promote traveller well-being.
+If someone books outside of Egencia, we don’t have the same visibility and we can’t communicate with them as efficiently,’ shared Brumbeloe.

 As the Expedia Group team looks to travel post COVID-19, they know that the long-term investment in building a robust and modern business travel programme means relying on complete data and customised reporting to adapt travel policy, optimise traveller safety standards and analyse for savings opportunities.

 ‘The pandemic has put a spotlight on what we do internally with travel at EG, and we’re using this time to promote lines of communication with our leadership team.’
 Reynolds added, ‘With little to no travel currently, it’s a good time to strengthen the foundational elements of our programme, such as safety.
 And we’re actively working with the Egencia team to streamline operations and keep our travellers safe.’